kratos47mhs/mall-learning/docs/deploy/mall_swarm_deploy_docker.md

-The full set of learning tutorials for the mall project are in serial，[Follow the public account](#No public)Get it the first time.
+The full set of learning tutorials for the mall project are in serial，[Follow the public account](#No public) Get it the first time.

 # Mall-swarm deployment in Linux environment (based on Docker container)